MaxMelcher/AzureDevOps.WikiPDFExport/README.md

    * [sitepage]   Replaced by the number of the page in the current site being converted
    * [sitepages]  Replaced by the number of pages in the current site being converted

+### --header-url, --footer-url
+Provide a path to html files that will be added as header and footer.
+See [example-footer.html](example-footer.html), [example-header.html](example-header.html)

+### --HideHeaderLine, --hideFooterLine
+Removes the horizontal line in the header or footer.

 ### --disableTelemetry
 Disables the telemetry tracking, see [Telemetry](#telemetry)
 ### --open